 Thirdly, CO2 extraction is another incredibly common practice.
 To perform CBD extraction with CO2, one must use a piece of equipment known as a “closed loop extractor.”
 Simply put, a closed loop extractor consists of three parts: a first chamber that holds pressurized CO2, a second chamber that holds raw plant material, and a third chamber for the finished product.
 To initiate the extraction process, CO2 is pumped into the second chamber where it extracts chemicals by running through the plant material.
 In the third chamber, the CO2-cannabinoid mixture is kept at a higher temperature to create an oil of concentrated chemicals and flavors from the plant.

 It is worth noting that all three of these methods for making CBD from hemp are best suited for different products and uses, of which there are many.
 Perhaps the most prevalent use of CBD is medicinal.
 CBD is known to treat and/or prevent a variety of health conditions, including inflammation, epilepsy, anxiety, and cancer.
-CBD can also be taken as a health supplement, as it is rich in vitamins, omega-3’s, and fatty acids, Natural Pain Relief Cream.
+CBD can also be taken as a health supplement, as it is rich in vitamins, omega-3’s, and fatty acids.
 Lastly, CBD can also be used as a beauty product.
-That is, CBD-infused oils and creams have been known to reduce acne and wrinkles, as well as improve skin elasticity.
+That is, CBD-infused oils and Natural Pain Relief Creams have been known to reduce acne and wrinkles, as well as improve skin elasticity.
 One should therefore be aware of the various CBD extraction methods, as different methods are potentially better suited for different CBD uses/products than others.